On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: High order mass lumping

 \subsection{Negative weights}

 Unfortunately, although the system matrix and right-hand side of \eqref{eq: moment_fitting} are nonnegative, the solution may have negative entries.
 As a matter of fact, for the Greville abscissa, negative weights already emerge for quartic $C^1$ spline spaces on uniform meshes \cite{zou2021galerkin} and abound as the spline degree increases, as shown in \Cref{tab: test_conditions}.
 Interestingly, the sign pattern appearing for $C^0$ B-splines is exactly the same as for the Newton-Cotes quadrature rule.
-This is not surprising given that the Bernstein and Lagrange bases on uniform nodes span the same space.
-Although negative weights apparently do not appear for maximally smooth discretizations on uniform meshes, they do eventually appear on non-uniform ones, as we found out in a series of counter-examples.
+This is not surprising given that the Greville abscissa for $C^0$ spline discretizations on uniform meshes are uniformly spaced.
+Although negative weights apparently do not appear for maximally smooth discretizations on uniform meshes, they do eventually appear on non-uniform ones, as we found out in a series of counter-examples reported in \Cref{se: non_uniform_meshes}.

 From \eqref{eq: quadrature_weights} and the partition of unity property,

 Thus, negative weights must necessarily coexist with positive ones, which leads to indefinite lumped mass matrices.
 The resulting ``negative masses'' have always upset the engineering community for purely physical reasons.
 However, there are far more dramatic mathematical reasons for avoiding them.
 Firstly, if the lumped mass matrix is indefinite, $\widehat{b}$ is not an inner product and lacks a key property one would naturally expect it possesses.
 Secondly, indefinite lumped mass matrices may produce negative or infinite generalized eigenvalues.
 Their number and the conditions under which they arise were investigated in \cite{malkus1986zero,malkus1988divisor} but the results are scattered across multiple lemmas.
 For clarity, the conditions are summarized below in a single theorem with a short proof.
 We begin by recalling some well-known concepts and preliminary results before formulating the conditions.
 They are particularized to symmetric matrix pairs (i.e. matrix pairs $(A,B) \in \mathbb{R}^{n \times n} \times \mathbb{R}^{n \times n}$ where $A$ and $B$ are both symmetric) since those are the only cases of interest here.